lang-aura/aura-lang-docs/Writerside/topics/Imports.md

 ## Import Statements

 There are two different types of modules that can be imported into an Aura source file.
-The first are standard library modules, which always being with `aura`.
+The first are standard library modules, which always begin with `aura`.

 For example,
 ```